Becoming a Condo Manager

 Professions can be defined by what their practitioners do, and condominium management is no exception.

-Here is a high-level list of a manager’s duties (for more information, you can review this comprehensive list of responsibilities too).
+Here is a high-level list of a manager’s duties.
+For more information, review this comprehensive list of responsibilities.

 |Collecting or holding contributions to the common expenses or other amounts levied by, or payable to, a condominium corporation.||In Ontario, condominiums are legal entities known as corporations.
 You can learn more about this when you begin the condominium management curriculum.
 For details, see Step 2: Complete CMRAO professional education requirements.|